-Parameter parameters Туре Text String Value ame of the file in which the LPV11 prints the text, the name of a physical printer or a TCPIP port to connect to an extern STPrint, (along with some additional parameters): Parameters Description "\\.\LPT <n>"</n> Host port to connect to a physical printer "port" TCP/IP port to connect to an external application "application" An application to run after opening the port.
+Parameter parameters Туре Text String Text String Value Specifies the name of the file in which the LPV11 prints the text, the name of a physical printer or a TCPIP port to connect to an external utility, like HOSTPrint, (along with some additional parameters): Parameters Description "\\.\LPT <n>"</n> Host port to connect to a physical printer "port" TCP/IP port to connect to an external application "application" An application to run after opening the port.
 Note: the name of the application including its own parameters must be framed within ' characters (apostrophe). -port The TCP/IP port the HOSTprint utility will connect to. -fontsize The font size to be used for printing. -font The font to be used for printing.
 The font name must be framed with \ (backslash) symbols.